MicrosoftDocs/architecture-center/docs/reference-architectures/containers/aks-mission-critical/mission-critical-network-architecture-content.md

 **Azure Virtual Machine Scale Sets** for the private build agents and jump box instances to run tools against the cluster, such as kubectl.

-**Azure Bastion** provides secure access to a jump box and removes the need for the jump boxes to have public IPs.
+**Azure Bastion** provides secure access to the jump box VMs and removes the need for the VMs to have public IPs.

 ## Private endpoints for PaaS services

 To process business or deployment operations, the application and the build agents need to reach several Azure PaaS services that are provisioned globally, within the region, and even within the stamp.
-In the baseline architecture, that communication is over the services public endpoints.
+In the baseline architecture, that communication is over the services' public endpoints.

-In this design, those services have been protected with private endpoints to prevent data exfiltration attacks.
+In this design, those services have been protected with private endpoints to remove the services from public internet access.
+This approach reduces the overall attack surface area to mitigate direct service tampering from unexpected sources.
 However, it introduces another potential point of failure and increases complexity.
 Carefully consider the tradeoffs with security before adopting this approach.

-Private endpoints should be put in a dedicated subnet of a virtual network.
+Private endpoints should be put in a dedicated subnet of the stamp's virtual network.
 Private IP addresses to the private endpoints are assigned from that subnet.
 Essentially, any resource in the virtual network can communicate with the service by reaching the private IP address.
-Make sure the address space is large enough to accommodate this subnet.
+Make sure the address space is large enough to accommodate all private endpoints necessary for that stamp.

 To connect over a private endpoint, you need a DNS record.
-It's recommended that DNS records associated with the services are kept in Azure Private DNS zones.
+It's recommended that DNS records associated with the services are kept in Azure Private DNS zones serviced by Azure DNS.
 Make sure that the fully qualified domain name (FQDN) resolves to the private IP address.

 ![Diagram showing private endpoint subnet in the regional stamp virtual network](./images/mission-critical-private-endpoint-snet.png)